 There are Emergency Phones located throughout the University's campus.
-These phones directly call Hoffman Security and are activated upon pick up.
+These phones directly call 9-1-1 and are activated upon pick up.
+If you cannot speak, all you need to do is activate the line and the dispatcher will identify your location and send assistance.